isa-ulisboa/msc-gis/exercises/msc-gis-assignment_1.md

 ## Problem 05

-In this problem, you will be proactive.
+In this problem, you will need to be proactive.
 You will need to identify a problem that should be answered through a spatial analysis.
 The steps are:

 1. Define a question which answer requires the analysis of spatial information.
 This could be linked to your main area of interest.